Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 		return df_AoA
 	```

-	1. We may want to pass in DataFrames with different columns names than the ones we used in the example.
+	1. We may want to pass in DataFrames with different column names than the ones we used in the example.
 We therefore use the `.iloc` method to get the first column of each DataFrame, regardless of what it is called.

 	Example usage: